Gun Violence Prevention

 As the historic 116th Congress comes to a close, Congressman Jason Crow released his Report for the 116th Congress.
 Below please find key highlights from Congressman Crow's freshman term.

 WASHINGTON, D.C. — Today, Rep. Jason Crow (D-CO), a member of the House Armed Services Committee and former Army Ranger, and Rep. Lori Trahan (D-MA), a member of the House Armed Services Committee, introduced the Realizing Efforts for Military Equity, Diversity, & Inclusion (REMEDI) Act to require 21st century diversity training for the Department of Defense workforce.
+The legislation would update outdated language to ensure diversity training at the Department of Defense is a reflection of our nation's values and promotes diversity, equality, and inclusion at the largest governmental agency.

 WASHINGTON, D.C. — Today, Congressman Jason Crow announced the Department of Justice's Office for Victims of Crime will grant $2,878,767 to the Colorado Division of Criminal Justice to assist victims of the 2019 shooting at STEM School Highlands Ranch.

 Washington, DC – Yesterday, Congressman Jason Crow (D-CO) joined Congresswoman Jackie Speier (D-CA), Chair of the House Armed Services Military Personnel Subcommittee, and Congressman Markwayne Mullin (R-OK), along with co-leads Reps.
-Sylvia Garcia (D-TX), John Carter (R-TX), Veronica Escobar (D-TX), Pete Olson (R-TX), Gilbert R. Cisneros, Jr.
+Sylvia Garcia (D-TX), John Carter (R-TX), Veronica Escobar (D-TX), Pete Olson (R-TX), Gilbert R. Cisneros, Jr. (D-TX), Troy Balderson (R-OH), and Will Hurd (R-TX), and 94 additional co-sponsors, to introduce the I am Vanessa Guillén Act in honor of the late SPC Vanessa Guillén and the many survivors of military sexual violence who have bravely come forward in the wake of her disappearance and brutal murder.

 Crow led 6 letters advocating for district priorities with several included in the House-passed bill including cracking down on dark money, funding for ALS research, and support for Civil Air Patrol